tianrui-qi/DSMLM/README.md

 - In this file, we generate a training datastore and validation datastore.
 More specifically, we read files from index 1 (`1.mat`) to `paras.NumTrain` as training data and `paras.NumTrain+1` to `paras.NumSample` as validation data.

-- Note that we will not perform dictionary/file checking in this function, so please generate enough data by calling the [dataGenerator](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGenerator.m) function in the previous file before calling this function.
+- Note that we will not perform dictionary or file checking in this function, so please generate enough data by calling the [dataGenerator](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGenerator.m) function in the previous file before calling this function.

 ### [netLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/netLoader.m)